tidy-finance/website/docs/41_option_pricing_via_machine_learning.md

 ## Learning Black-Scholes

-We illustrate the concept of machine learning by showing how machine learning methods *learn* the Black-Scholes equation after observing some different specifications and corresponding prices without us revealing the exact pricing equation.
+We illustrate the concept of ML by showing how ML methods *learn* the Black-Scholes equation after observing some different specifications and corresponding prices without us revealing the exact pricing equation.

 ### Data simulation
 To that end we start with simulated data.
 We compute option prices for Call options for a grid of different combinations of times to maturity (`T`), risk-free rate (`r`), volatility (`sigma`), strike prices (`K`) and current stock prices (`S`).
 In the code below we add an idiosyncratic error term to each observation such that the prices which are considered observed do not exactly reflect the values implied by the Black-Scholes equation.